khayym/blog-react/README.md

-# "inquire.dev" üçün hazırlanmış Blog veb program
+# Blog web application developed for "inquire.dev"

 ## Blog web application with a special admin access with a humorous style and user-friendly interface ❤️.
 ###